 To do this, allow customers to submit takeout orders through tools they’re already using, such as Facebook Messenger.
 You can create a custom Facebook Messenger bot that takes the information you need to process takeout orders and have the information sent to your kitchen.
 It cuts out the fees you’re paying for third-party services like GrubHub or Caviar to process your orders.

 Take it a step further by engaging the potential customers who thought about doing a takeout order, but exited before completing the checkout process.
 Your Messenger chatbot can be configured to find those people before sending a message that nudges them to complete the order.

 It’s a marketing strategy that Say2eat used to win back 16% of lost revenue from abandoned carts.

 5. Run social media competitions.

-Competitions are a superb way to get some attention for your restaurant, especially on social media.
+Competitions are an excellent restaurant promotion idea to get some attention for your restaurant, especially on social media.
 Competition-related content has a conversion rate of almost 34%, which is much higher than other content types.

 Integrate your chatbot into your social media-based competition by automating how you ask people to enter.
 For example, create a Facebook Messenger bot that finds people in your area before sending each potential customer a message that says:

 “Hey!
 Click the button below to get a free entry in our competition.
 Winner gets a free three-course meal for two.